adam-ja/vim-config/README.md

 ## vimrc

-For the persistant undo to work, the ~/.vim-undo directory must be created
+For the persistent undo to work, the ~/.vim-undo directory must be created

 ## Plugins

 Where possible, plugins are managed as git submodules, so they can be easily updated using

-    git submodule foreach git pull origin master
+    git submodule foreach git pull --ff-only origin master

 New plugins can be installed using